mufancom/boring-router/doc/references/route-schema.md

 ## Query

 The ability of handling query string in Boring Router is limited for now.
 It has some handful usages, but all `$query` definition is handled as optional strings without validations.

-This problem is partially solved by route `extensions`/`services` though.
+> This problem can be partially solved by [Extension](/references/route-schema#extension) & [Service](/references/service#managed-extension).

 To get access to a specific query string, just add `$query` options and set a `true` value of the desired key: